 Listen to Music

-Music is a powerful tool, especially when it comes to stimulating or soothing the mind.
+Wondering how Music is a powerful tool, especially when it comes to stimulating or soothing the mind.
 Create a playlist that includes the kind of songs you find relaxing.
-There are days when you may feel more overwhelmed than usual, that is when these songs come to rescue!
+There are days when you may feel more overwhelmed than usual, that is when these songs come to the rescue!
 Try to make a habit of putting on music early in the morning and right before sleeping, with slow tempos and focussing on matching your breathing to the beat.

 Turn off your Phone